groda/big_data/README.md

 # Big Data for beginners

 Explore a variety of tutorials and interactive demonstrations focused on Big Data technologies like Hadoop, Spark, and more, primarily presented in the format of Jupyter notebooks.
+Most notebooks are self-contained, with instructions for installing all required services.
+They can be run on Google Colab or in a virtual Ubuntu machine/container.

 ## Setting Up Hadoop: Single-Node Configuration
   - **[Hadoop_Setting_up_a_Single_Node_Cluster.ipynb](Hadoop_Setting_up_a_Single_Node_Cluster.ipynb)** <a target="_blank" href="https://colab.research.google.com/github/groda/big_data/blob/master/Hadoop_Setting_up_a_Single_Node_Cluster.ipynb">